Categories: iGaming Business

 If you are a player with average skills, playing under standard rules, typical house advantages in U.S. casinos might be:

-Casino Games – A Guide to Understanding Odds last updated on May 14, 2026
+Casino Games – A Guide to Understanding Odds last updated on June 28, 2026

 These figures show the percentage of the house advantage and indicate how much money the typical, hypothetical player can expect to lose for every $100 wagered over a reasonable period.
 Other factors like time spent playing, speed of play, skill level, and wager amount can also affect how much money a player loses.
 As betting continues, players are more likely to lose money than win.
 An individual may lose more or less than the house’s average advantage.